Ajith6901/Ajith6901/README.md

 - 👋 Hi, I’m @Ajith6901
 - 👀 I’m interested in websites for front-end and back end development.
 - 🌱 I’m currently learning my btech at vit-ap university
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me ajithmvirgo@gmail.com

 <!---